bentoml/Yatai/docs/source/concepts/terminology.rst

 Bento Registry
 ##############

-The bento registry is a hub for storing, versioning, and sharing :doc:`bento` for collaboration.
+The bento registry is a hub for storing, versioning, and sharing :code:`Bento` for collaboration.
 The relationship between :code:`Bento registry` and :code:`Bentos` is analogous to :code:`Docker registry` and :code:`Docker images`.

 Bento Deployment
 ################